What we do for seabirds

 These reports show how we’re doing on achieving the objectives of the NPOA.
-For 2019/20, as well as the detailed annual report, we have also published a progress summary that provides a less technical overview of progress towards achieving the objectives of the NPOA Seabirds 2020.
+From 2019/20, as well as the detailed annual report, we are also publishing a progress summary that provides a less technical overview of progress towards achieving the objectives of the NPOA Seabirds 2020.

 National plan of action – Seabirds 2020: 2018/19 report [PDF, 2.3 MB]

 To reduce the chance of seabirds being caught by longlines, fishers must use either: